emmericp/MoonGen/README.md

 two instances of MoonGen that establish a connection with each other.
 This setup can be used to benchmark middle-boxes like firewalls.

-Reading the example script [l3-load-latency.lua](https://github.com/emmericp/MoonGen/blob/master/examples/l3-load-latency.lua?ts=4) is a good way to learn more about our scripting API as this script uses most features of MoonGen.
+Reading the example script [l3-load-latency.lua](https://github.com/emmericp/MoonGen/blob/master/examples/l3-load-latency.lua?ts=4) or [quality-of-service-test.lua](https://github.com/emmericp/MoonGen/blob/master/examples/quality-of-service-test.lua?ts=4) is a good way to learn more about our scripting API as these scripts uses most features of MoonGen.

 MoonGen focuses on four main points:

-* High performance and multi-core scaling: > 15 million packets per second per CPU core
+* High performance and multi-core scaling: > 20 million packets per second per CPU core
 * Flexibility: Each packet is crafted in real time by a user-provided Lua script
 * Precise and accurate timestamping: Timestamping with sub-microsecond precision on commodity hardware
 * Precise and accurate rate control: Reliable generation of arbitrary traffic patterns on commodity hardware